-Let’s get straight to the point, there is more to quoting that just a quote.
+Let’s get straight to the point, there is more to quoting than just a quote.

 Quickly produced quotes, whilst looks efficient on the outset, may lack the detail needed.
 Going back to ancient Chinese philosopher, Confucius, “Do not be desirous of having things done quickly.
 Do not look at small advantages.
 The desire to have things done quickly prevents their being done thoroughly.”